Kingswood Luas stop

 Kingswood (Coill an Rí) is a stop on the Luas light-rail tram system in Dublin, Ireland.
 It opened in 2004 as a stop on the Red Line.
 The stop is located on a section of reserved track at the side of the R383 road, near the Kingswood heights housing estate.
-It provides access to the Tallaght Medical Centre.

 The stop is also served by Dublin Bus route 56A.